What do the examiners look for?

-Beta bias -this occurs when the differences between men and women are minimised.
+Beta bias -this occurs when the differences between men and women are minimized.
 This often happens when findings obtained from men are applied to women without additional validation.

-Androcentrism – taking male thinking/behavior as normal, regarding female thinking/behavior as deviant, inferior, abnormal, ‘other’ when it is different.
+Androcentrism – taking male thinking/behavior as normal, regarding female thinking/behavior as deviant, inferior, abnormal, or ‘other’ when it is different.

-Positive consequences of Gender Bias
+Positive Consequences of Gender Bias

-• Makes people see men and women as the same, which has led to equal treatment in legal terms and equal access to, for example, education and employment.
+- Makes people see men and women as the same, which has led to equal treatment in legal terms and equal access to, for example, education and employment.

-Negative consequences of Gender Bias
+Negative Consequences of Gender Bias

-• Focus on differences between genders leads to the implication of similarity WITHIN genders, thus this ignores the many ways women differ from each other.
+- Focus on differences between genders leads to the implication of similarity WITHIN genders.
+Thus, this ignores the many ways women differ from each other.

-• Can sustain prejudices and stereotypes.
+- Can sustain prejudices and stereotypes.

-• Draws attention away from the differences in power between men and women.
+- Draws attention away from the differences in power between men and women.

 Consequences of Gender Bias

-• Women kept out of male-dominant universities.
+- Women were kept out of male-dominant universities.

-• Women were oppressed.
+- Women were oppressed.

-• Women stereotypes (Bowlby).
+- Women stereotypes (Bowlby).

-Feminist argue that although gender differences are minimal or non-existent, they are used against women to maintain male power.
+Feminists argue that although gender differences are minimal or non-existent, they are used against women to maintain male power.

 Kohlberg based his stages of moral development around male moral reasoning and had an all-male sample.
-He then inappropriately generalized his findings to women (beta bias) and also claimed women generally reached lower level of moral development (androcentrism).
+He then inappropriately generalized his findings to women (beta bias) and also claimed women generally reached the lower level of moral development (androcentrism).

-However, her research is, arguably, also (alpha) biased, as male and female moral reasoning is more similar than her work suggests.
+However, her research is arguably, also (alpha) biased, as male and female moral reasoning is more similar than her work suggests.